FAQ's Students with an exceptional Requirement to park at Kedleston Road

 We recommend that you seek financial advice from our Student Money Advice and Rights Team (SMART).
 They are available on the phone between 10am-11am & 1pm-2pm (Monday - Friday, during Teaching Weeks).
 Alternatively, you can email them: SMART@derby.ac.ukor book an appointment by contacting 01332 593000 for 1-2-1 support.

 Please be aware that the Car Parks (at all sites) are free to use after 4:30pm and free to use at weekends.

 Why can't full time students park on-site?

 Car park spaces are limited and will be prioritsed for disabled students / part time students and those who meet our set criteria for a permit.
-We have provided information on parking alternatives that you can see here
+Please see information on parking alternatives

 My friend has a permit, why can't I have one?

 For full time students, we assess your eligibility to park on site and prioritise these against the needs of others.
 Everybody's circumstances will be different and we try to accommodate as best we can, being as fair as we can.
-You can find details of our eligibility criteria here
+Please see the eligibility criteria for more details.